Erebot/Plop/docs/src/Installation.rst

 ------------------------------

 `Composer`_ is a simple dependency resolver / package manager aimed at PHP 5.3.0 or later.
-Their website contains extensive documentation on how to use it in your project to handle dependencies.

-With that in mind, using composer to install Plop is very simple and only involves the following steps:

-1. Install `Composer`_ on your machine:

-    ..  sourcecode:: console

-        me@home:~$ curl -s http://getcomposer.org/installer | php

-2. Create a file named :file:`composer.json` in your current directory.

-3. Copy/paste the following snippet in that file and save:

-    ..  sourcecode:: js

-        {
-          "require": {
-            "Erebot/Plop": "*"
-          }
-        }

-4. Let composer do the rest:
+If your project already uses Composer, installing Plop is very simple.
+You just need to add a requirement on Plop's package:

-    ..  sourcecode:: console
+..  sourcecode:: bash

-        me@home:~$ php composer.phar install
+    me@localhost:~/myproject/$ php /path/to/composer.phar require erebot/plop

-You may now proceed to the :ref:`next step <Using Plop>`, which makes actual use of Plop's logging capabilities.
+That's it!
+Plop is now installed and you may proceed to the :ref:`next step <Using Plop>`, which makes actual use of Plop's logging capabilities.

 Installation from sources